 SaaSOps is a core IT discipline and career priority

-IT organizations occupy a wide range of positions on an emerging SaaSOps tech maturity curve, with most (81%) having implemented native admin consoles.
+IT organizations occupy a wide range of positions on an emerging SaaSOps tech maturity curve, with most (81%) using native admin consoles.
 SaaSOps also shapes how IT practitioners think about their skill sets, careers, and even job titles.

 30% of respondents already use the term “SaaSOps” in their job title or plan to include it soon.